typescript-package/guard/README.md

 1. Development, compile and runtime **validation**.
     * Development-time **validation** ensures the developer can only provide a specific type through the static typing in the IDE.
     * Compile-time **validation** performs static analysis during compilation, ensuring no type violations are present in the code.
-    * Runtime **validation** confirms the type of a value at runtime, especially useful when working with data from external sources (e.g., APIs, user inputs).
+    * Runtime **validation** confirms the type of a value at runtime, useful when working with data from external sources (e.g., APIs, user inputs).

 2. Type-safe code.
     * **Validates** external or dynamic data at runtime.